wp-plugins/groups/readme.txt

 == Changelog ==

+= 1.3.9 =
+* Fix: added filter hooked on posts_where motivated by pagination issues - the posts must be filtered before the totals are calculated in WP_Query::get_posts().
+* Improvement: modified the signature of the the_posts filter method in Groups_Post_Access to receive the $query by reference

 = 1.3.8 =
 * Fix: using substitute wp_cache_switch_to_blog instead of deprecated function wp_cache_reset when available (from 3.5.0)
 * Fix: don't show access restriction meta box on attachments, the option is added with the attachment fields (3.5 uses common post edit screen but save_post isn't triggered on attachments)